-Deirdre O Connor, Holistic Sleep Therapist, Yoga Dip, Craniosacral Therapist CST-T, CST Paedriatics DTR movement Dip, and Advanced
+Deirdre O Connor, Sleep Therapist, Yoga Dip, CBT Therapy Cert, Craniosacral Therapist CST-T, CST Paedriatics DTR movement Dip, Adv

 My name is Deirdre O’Connor and I am the founder of Deep Sleep Clinic, which uses a therapeutic approach to help people overcome their sleep difficulties.
 For over 25 years, I have been exploring therapies that are designed to promote health and wellbeing.
 I offer therapies that integrate body and mind, so you can unlock the root cause of your sleep problems and enjoy the deep, restful sleep that you deserve.

 I have been where you are now.
 A few years ago, I experienced upheaval in my personal life and my sleep suffered.
 I experienced many restless nights when sleep wouldn’t come.
 But I drew on my well of therapeutic knowledge and was able to find my way back to sound sleep.
 This experience inspired me to found Deep Sleep Clinic in 2013, so I could help other people who find it hard to sleep.
 I hold a number of therapeutic qualifications and have gathered thousands of hours of experience, and I am committed to using these for your benefit, to help you banish sleepless nights forever.

 I offer a powerful blend of therapies that bring body and mind together, to help people achieve lasting healing and inner peace.
 I began as a yoga practitioner, and I still have a deep belief in the power of movement to bring balance and wellbeing into our lives.
 But my practice has evolved over time, to include somatic, craniosacral and cognitive behavioural therapies.